bjbj1217/Beom/content/authors/admin/_index.md

     summary: |2-
       Responsibilities include:
       - **Architect** automatic pipelines for reconstructing patient-specific anatomical structures from CT images
-        - *Impact*: replaced the company's reliance on third-party software, resulting in an estimated **$470,000/year** savings in licensing fees, reduced processing time per case by **30%**, and enabled control over data privacy and regulatory compliance in a medical imaging workflow.
+        - Impact: replaced the company's reliance on third-party software, resulting in an estimated **$470,000/year** savings in licensing fees, reduced processing time per case by **30%**, and enabled control over data privacy and regulatory compliance in a medical imaging workflow.
       - **Build and maintain** machine learning models for various tasks including *landmark detection, 3D image segmentation, point-cloud clustering*, etc.
       - **Develop** applications that enable verification and validation of outputs of automatic pipelines
   - position: Data Science Engineer